quisquous/cactbot/docs/TimelineGuide.md

 It's important to test against multiple fight instances to make sure that the timeline is good.
 Here's an example of running against the **CapeWestwind2.log** file.

-If you run `ts-node util/logtools/test_timeline.ts -f CapeWestwind2.log -s 13:21:00.688 -e 13:29:36.976 -t cape_westwind` yourself, you can spot at least two problems.
+If you run `node --import ./loader.js util/logtools/test_timeline.ts -f CapeWestwind2.log -s 13:21:00.688 -e 13:29:36.976 -t cape_westwind` yourself, you can spot at least two problems.

 One minor problem is that this boss is inconsistent: